laravel/docs/database-testing.md

                 ->has(Post::factory()->count(3), 'posts')
                 ->create();

 Of course, you may perform state manipulations on the related models.
-In addition, you may pass a Closure based state transformation if your state change requires access to the parent model:
+In addition, you may pass a closure based state transformation if your state change requires access to the parent model:

     $user = User::factory()
                 ->has(